cathei/PinInject/README.md

 You can manually pass dependencies by constructor whenever possible.
 PinInject is not made to call constructor instead of you.
 It's designed to support edge-case when it's hard to use manual dependency injection through constructor.

 ### PinInject **does** support static APIs
 Problem with static APIs are that you need to pass context.
 But in Unity, GameObject already has own context: the hierarchy.
 Thus, your context should be inferred from your hierarchy.
-All you need is to do is replace `Instantiate` to `Pin.Instantiate` then it will instantiate your GameObject with dependency injection!
+All you need is to do is adding `SceneInjectRoot` then replace `Instantiate` to `Pin.Instantiate`, it will magically instantiate your GameObject with dependency injection!

 ## Defining Context
 In PinInject, you can define `Global`, `Scene` and `GameObject` context.
 Let's define Global context